When Iliya Rezvine first started his transportation business, he had to be comfortable living without a salary.

 A Business Is as Strong as Its Foundation

 In the early days, it’s tempting to shrug off software as something that you’ll think about later—once you have enough people, or enough processes in place.
-You want to figure out how to run your business before you start paying money for tools that your team doesn’t know how to use.
+You don’t want to pay money for tools that your team doesn’t know how to use nor before your business idea transforms into a business plan and then a profitable operation.

 But tools are at the center of a good workflow and most software are free or very inexpensive to get started with.
 Just these five basic tools are enough to make running your business feel less like treading water.
 That way, you can step back from the day-to-day, and focus on actually growing your business.